 Unlike professional hard drive recovery, RAID rebuilds can be extremely risky.
 While a secure data recovery service can use forensic techniques and specialized diagnostic tools to extract data from a drive, RAID rebuilds are primarily software-driven, self-guided processes.

-If you attempt to do more than your RAID level can support, such as trying to rebuild an entire array from fewer surviving disks than the minimum number required to recover information, then you’re probably going to end up losing some information forever.
+If you attempt to do more than RAID levels can support, such as trying to rebuild an entire array from fewer surviving disks than the minimum number required to recover information, then you’re probably going to end up losing some information forever.

 RAID Rebuilding is designed to be a procedure of near-last resort, so you shouldn’t rely on it to solve all of your problems.
 If you’re smart, then you’ll create a regular system task that backs up your RAID array periodically so that you don’t lose too much if it fails.

 You should also back up all of the disks in the RAID array before attempting a rebuild.
 Ensure that you label each backup clearly so that you can maintain the proper order if you need to reconstruct the volume from these reserves.

 How Does RAID Rebuilds Impact End-Users?

-RAID Rebuild is a process for data reconstruction.
+RAID reconstruction is a process for data reconfiguring.
 This

 process takes place when there is a need to replace an (HDD) Hard Disk Drive.